Hints and tips

 • from a high pole

-• in high winds, in no wind and when rippling in the breeze
+• in high winds, in a breeze and in still conditions

-• The Guiding Principles of Flag Design (Flag Institute/NAVA, 2014)
+• Find more hints and tips in The Guiding Principles of Flag Design (Flag Institute/NAVA, 2014)

 • Free to view or download in PDF here